acoli-repo/LLODifier/README.md

 Future work will aim at providing a generalization over these different data models, to be implemented with SPARQL Update.

 Directory vis/ contains visualization routines with sample output (restricted to the first few ag:anchors, resp. the first nif:Sentence).

+## Other data

+Toolbox and FLEx also contain lexical data.
+This is to be represented in accordance with lemon/ontolex.
+This is also true for other types of language resources, e.g., morpheme inventories.
+As an example for these, we provide a converter for UniMorph data.
+Note that the UniMorph format basically corresponds to the one-word-per-line format also adopted for lemmatized/POS-tagged corpora (the CoNLL format family) and the corresponding tools (e.g., TreeTagger), they are thus treated analoguously to corpus data.